codemeasandwich/redux-auto/README.md

 ## action files

-the action file live within you attribute folder and become the exposed actions for the UI the default export should be a funciton that will take 1) your piece of the state 2) the payload data
+The action file lives within you attribute folder and become the exposed actions.
+The default export should be a funciton that will take 1) your piece of the state 2) the payload data

 Example: of an action to update the logged-in users name